-MARINE SAFETY MANAGEMENT ASSOCIATION EXHIBIT D - MODIFICATIONS TO PERSONNEL RULE 19
+MARINE SAFETY MANAGEMENT ASSOCIATION EXHIBIT D - MODIFICATION TO PERSONNEL RULE 19

-Services Director.
-Such statement of grievance shall set forth in detail the nature of the grievance, the facts surrounding the subject matter of the grievance, the contentions of the employee and the proposed solution or determination.

-(b) As soon as practicable thereafter, the Administrative Services Director-shall set the matter for hearing before a hearing officer either selected by mutual consent of the parties or from a list provided by the Personnel Commission.
+- Step 5.
+Personnel Commission.
+If the grievance is not settled under Step 4, it may be appealed to the Personnel Commission for de novo hearing and final determination in accordance with the following procedure: - (a) Within ten (10) days after the time decision is rendered under Step 4 above, a written statement of grievance shall be filed with the Director of Human Resources.
+Such statement of grievance shall set forth in detail the nature of the grievance, the facts surrounding the subject matter of the grievance, the contentions of the employee and the proposed solution or determination - (b) As soon as practicable thereafter, the Director of Human Resources shall set the matter for hearing before a hearing officer either selected by mutual consent of the parties or from a list approved by the Personnel Commission.
 Ratification of the hearing officer selected by mutual consent of the parties, if from a list approved by the Personnel Commission, shall not require separate approval or ratification by the Personnel Commission.
-The hearing officer shall hear the case and make recommended findings, conclusions and decision in the form of a written report and recommendation to the Personnel Commission.
+The hearing officer shall hear the case and make recommended findings, conclusions and decision in the form of a written report and recommendations to the Personnel Commission.
 In lieu of the hearing officer process, the Personnel Commission may agree to hear a case directly upon submission of the case by mutual consent of the parties.